doctorfree/nvim-lazyman/README.md

-    -m indicates install and initialize Allaman Neovim configuration -v indicates install and initialize LunarVim Neovim configuration -n indicates dry run, don't actually do anything, just printf's -p indicates use Packer rather than Lazy to initialize -q indicates quiet install
+    -m indicates install and initialize Allaman Neovim configuration -v indicates install and initialize LunarVim Neovim configuration -n indicates dry run, don't actually do anything, just printf's -p indicates use vim-plug rather than Lazy to initialize -P indicates use Packer rather than Lazy to initialize -q indicates quiet install
     -I indicates install language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration